tier4/AWML/docs/design/architecture.md

 `autoware-ml` make pseudo label T4dataset from non-annotated T4dataset.
 It lead to make short time to be annotated by using `autoware-ml`.

+## T4dataset type

+The type of T4dataset is following

+- Database dataset

+It is used for training and evaluation.
+We manage database dataset in [dataset config](/autoware_ml/configs/detection3d/dataset/t4dataset) like `database_v1_0.yaml`.

+- Pseudo dataset

+It is mainly used to train pre-training model.
+We manage database dataset in [dataset config](/autoware_ml/configs/detection3d/dataset/t4dataset) like `pseudo_v1_0.yaml`.
+Pseudo T4dataset is created by [t4dataset_pseudo_label_3d](/tools/t4dataset_pseudo_label_3d/).
+Note that `autoware-ml` do not manage pseudo T4dataset which is used for domain adaptation.

 ## ML model type

 We define 4 types model for deploy.